jamescherti/pre-commit-elisp/README.md

 These pre-commit hooks enforce syntactic correctness, successful byte-compilation, and consistent code formatting, ensuring a high standard of code quality and maintainability throughout the repository.

+If this enhances your workflow, please show your support by **⭐ starring pre-commit-elisp on GitHub** to help more Emacs users discover its benefits.

 ## Installation

 1. Install [pre-commit](https://pre-commit.com/).